Omega-Void/omega-void.github.io/content/rants/post1-hello-world.md

 Tags: rants
 Slug: hello-world
 Authors: OmegaVoid
 Summary: This is the mandatory "hello world" post that any creator must go through.
-Also something interesting coming soon.
+Also, something interesting coming soon.
+Read more inside.

 This is the mandatory "hello world" post that any creator must go through.
 Welcome to my first blog.